cmip6moap/cmip6moap.github.io/resources.md

 organising a CMIP6 Hackathon in association with the Met Office Academic Partners.
 It describes how we used the JASMIN platform, the decisions we took and why, and advice for others running similar events.

+#### [Event checklist]({% link resources/event-checklist.md %}) – a checklist for activities required in the run-up to a hackathon event

+> An at-a-glace guide to the key activities required when organising a hackathon, including links to relevant resources and templates.

 #### [Template forms, emails and resources]({% link resources/templates.md %}) – useful forms, emails and resources for organisers